Anthropic

 • There is a board with ultimate formal power, and its main mandate is for safety and benefit-sharing.
 Score: Yes.

 • … and it actually provides effective oversight.
 Score: No. Anthropic has not said anything about this.
+The board votes on proposed changes to the RSP.

 • … and it has formal powers related to risk assessment, training, or deployment decisions.
 Score: Yes, at least somewhat.
 Updating Anthropic’s RSP requires approval from the board.